mseminatore/firth/README.md

-VARIABLE | VAR | The keyword `var` is pretty common in modern languages CONSTANT | CONST | The use of `const` is also pretty common : | FUNC | Colon feels obscure for a modern function declaration THEN | ENDIF | If prefer IF-ELSE-ENDIF to the Forth IF-ELSE-THEN construct DO | FOR | The `limit` and `index` make this is a FOR loop by modern standards
+VARIABLE | VAR | The keyword `var` is pretty common in modern languages CONSTANT | CONST | The use of `const` is also pretty common : | FUNC | Colon feels obscure for a modern function declaration THEN | ENDIF | I prefer IF-ELSE-ENDIF to the Forth IF-ELSE-THEN construct DO | FOR | The `limit` and `index` make this is a FOR loop by modern standards

 At the moment I prefer `func` as a colon synonym.
 It is short yet descriptive,